Skip to content

 This is because a diet rich in phytates is also a diet rich in fiber, and fiber helps us grow good bacteria in our gut.
 The good bacteria are then able to break down the phytates allowing us to absorb more minerals that had bound to these phytates, including zinc.

-Less than 50% of the elderly population is getting enough zinc.
+Less than 50% of older people are getting enough zinc.

-Zinc deficiency is more common in the elderly population, typically because they are not getting enough zinc through their diet.
+Zinc deficiency is more common among older people, typically because they are not getting enough zinc through their diet.
 They may also have some zinc absorption problems due to interactions with supplements and medications, or due to health problems.

 Zinc deficiency may be related to a decline in their immune functions.
-There is also a correlation between zinc deficiency and cognitive decline, Alzheimer’s disease and Parkinson’s disease.
+There is also a correlation between zinc deficiency and cognitive decline, neurodegeneration, and risk of stroke.
 In men, it may also be related to prostate health issues.
 See next tile.

 Prostate enlargement and cancer may be caused by zinc deficiency.